Osama-Yusuf/OctoPilot/README.md

 <p align="center">
   <img src="OctoPilot.png" alt="OctoPilot">
   <br>
-  <em>OctoPilot: A Helm Chart for Seamless Kubernetes Deployments</em>
+  <em>OctoPilot: A Helm Chart for Seamless Kubernetes/OpenShift Deployments</em>
 </p>

 ## OctoPilot Helm Chart

 A flexible Helm chart designed for deploying multiple microservices on OpenShift with a unified configuration approach.
 This chart provides a single source of truth for managing and deploying various microservices within your ecosystem, eliminating the need for separate Helm charts for each service.

+### Configuration Philosophy

+The chart follows a "configure once, deploy many" philosophy, where a single values file can define the deployment configuration for multiple microservices.
+This approach:

+- Reduces configuration duplication across services
+- Ensures consistency in deployment patterns
+- Simplifies maintenance and updates
+- Provides a standardized way to handle service-specific customizations

+Each microservice can be configured through its own values file, inheriting common configurations while allowing for service-specific overrides when needed.

 ## Table of Contents